fusioncharts/dev_centre_docs/map-guide/simple-data-driven-maps.md

 ## Convert data to JSON/XML format

-FusionCharts Suite XT accepts both JSON and XML data formats, and can read them as strings from a local or remote file.
-Refer to the code given below for the JSON/XML representation of the data you need, in order to build the map shown above.
+FusionCharts Suite XT accepts both JSON and XML data formats and can read them as strings from a local or remote file.
+Refer to the code given below for the JSON/XML representation of the data you need, to build the map shown above.

 ```json
 {